bajahouse/baja-core/readme.md

 4. **item-creation**: Implementation of a runtime item generator for a diablo-like experience.
     * by: @tester
     * balancing assistance: @Driggs
-5. **phase-module**: A player housing + farming module, inspired by IHM testing module.
+5. **player-housing-farming-module**: A player housing + farming module, inspired by IHM testing module.
     * By: @tester
 6. **spell-picker**: Pick your own spells.
     * By: nl